Challenges in Selling Social Media

 In short, social media is whatever you make out of it but, no matter what, the potential is simply too great to ignore.
-This is why it’s important for those who know to get their clients and their companies on board with social media as soon as possible.
+This is why it’s important for those who know the secrets that come with selling social media to get their clients and their companies on board as soon as possible.

 Otherwise, they risk being left behind.

-This guest post is written by Lior Levine, a marketing advisor for a shipment company that specializes in inspection services in China.
+This guest post is written by Lior Levine, a marketing adviser for a shipment company that specializes in inspection services in China.